Z2gK/hhc24-writeup/Act1.md

 ## Hardware Hacking Part 1

-After completing the easy mode for the Frosty Keypad challenge, Morcel Nougat and Jewel Loggins will provide useful pointers to help solve the Hardware Hacking Part 1.
-The first is an archive of 1000 jpg images each of dimension 1x100 here: <https://holidayhackchallenge.com/2024/shreds.zip>, available as an items.
-The second is the Python script named `heuristic\_edge\_detection.py`, made available through a [link](https://gist.github.com/arnydo/5dc85343eca9b8eb98a0f157b9d4d719) in the hints.
+After completing the easy mode for the Frosty Keypad challenge, Morcel Nougat and Jewel Loggins will provide links to useful downloads.
+The first is an archive of 1000 jpg images each of dimension 1x100 here: <https://holidayhackchallenge.com/2024/shreds.zip>, available as an item.
+The second is the Python script named `heuristic_edge_detection.py`, made available through a [link](https://gist.github.com/arnydo/5dc85343eca9b8eb98a0f157b9d4d719) in the hints.

 Unzipping the archive and running the provided Python script produces a png file named [`assembled_image.png`](files/Act1/assembled_image.png).